jgibbons-cp/datadog/app-java/openshift-rosa/README.md

 dd-agent-datadog-wrdsd                            5/5     Running   0          70m
 dd-agent-datadog-x4md5                            5/5     Running   0          69m

+5) NOTE: This should not be required as the values file applies it via the
-5) Apply the custom Datadog scc for all features documented [here](https://docs.datadoghq.com/integrations/openshift/?tab=daemonset#custom-datadog-scc-for-all-features) by saving the [scc](https://github.com/DataDog/datadog-agent/blob/main/Dockerfiles/manifests/openshift/scc.yaml) to a file and applying it:
+agents: podSecurity: Apply the custom Datadog scc for all features documented [here](https://docs.datadoghq.com/integrations/openshift/?tab=daemonset#custom-datadog-scc-for-all-features) by saving the [scc](https://github.com/DataDog/datadog-agent/blob/main/Dockerfiles/manifests/openshift/scc.yaml) to a file and applying it: